cambiotraining/hpc-intro/materials/05-arrays.md

 **A1.**

-Our array numbers should be: `#SBATCH -a 2-5`.
+We fixed the code in three places:

+- As usual, we fixed the `#SBATCH -D` option to point to our home directory in the cluster.
+- We fixed the `#SBATCH -a` option - this array should have as many jobs as we have simulation parameters in our CSV samplesheet.
+We used `#SBATCH -a 2-5`:
-We start at 2, because the parameter values start at the second line of the parameter file.
-We finish at 5, because that's the number of lines in the CSV file.
+  - Starting at 2, because the parameter values start at the second line of the parameter file.
+And finishing at 5, because that's the number of lines in the CSV file.
+- We also fixed the `head` command further down the script.
+This command intends to fetch each line from the CSV parameters file, using the `$SLURM_ARRAY_TASK_ID` variable.
+  - We changed `head -n FIXME` to `head -n $SLURM_ARRAY_TASK_ID`, so that each job of the array fetches its corresponding line from the CSV file.

 **A2.**